twof/twof.github.io/blog/dependency_injection_cover_letter.md

 2. [Compiler dependencies.](https://www.geeksforgeeks.org/dependency-graph-in-compiler-design/#)
 3. Any unit of work a function delegates to some other system or object.
 [3]

 When I talk about dependencies in this article, I’m not talking about 1 or 2, and we only care about a small subset of 3.
-3 is overly inclusive for our goal, which is to do only what we need to get work done and get tests passing, so we’ll only focus on the subset of 3 that’s making our lives especially difficult.
+3 is overly inclusive for our goal, which is to do only what we need to get work done and get tests passing, so we’ll only focus on the subset of 3 that’s making testing especially difficult.

 The dependencies we care about are the things that are difficult to test.
 These dependencies usually reach outside of your program or run code that doesn’t belong to you.
-Here’s a non-exhaustive list of typical difficult dependencies:
+Here’s a non-exhaustive list of typical problem dependencies:
 - A web server
 - Time/clocks
 - Random number generators